AVAILABLE POSITIONS

 Interns at the Florida Springs Institute are an integral part of our organization!
 Administrative and Outreach Interns contribute to our mission in many ways, including:

-The Florida Springs Institute (FSI) is looking for a dedicated and responsible individual to fill the position of “Administrative & Outreach Intern” from September 6th, 2023 through November 22nd, 2023.
+The Florida Springs Institute (FSI) is looking for an organized and responsible individual to fill the position of “Administrative & Outreach Intern” from May 6th, 2024 through August 16th, 2024.
 During this period, interns are expected to provide approximately 10-15 hours per week of assistance to FSI staff at our office located in High Springs.
-To learn more about this position, click HERE.
+To learn more about this position, click HERE

-To apply, please fill out the internship application on the right and send your cover letter and resume to: cderringer@floridaspringsinstitute.org
+To apply, please fill out the internship application on the left and send your cover letter and resume to: cderringer@floridaspringsinstitute.org

 VOLUNTEER OPPORTUNITIES